melkishengue/node-typescipt-MEVN/README.md

   `make test`

 Run the app:
- `make start` That's it 😎
+ `make start` for development or `make start-production` for production.
+That's it 😎

+ When the installation completes, run the app at: [http://subaru-movies.localhost:9000](http://subaru-movies.localhost:9000) at localhost.

-When the installation is completed, visit the graphiql endoint at [localhost:8080/graphql](localhost:8080/graphql) and the movies page at [localhost:9000](localhost:9000).
+You can also visit the graphiql endoint at [http://subaru-movies.localhost:8001/api/graphql](subaru-movies.localhost:8001/api/graphql).
 2 schemas have been defined: movies and reviews.
 You can query against them using [graphql queries](https://graphql.org/learn/queries/) :

 E.g.: